hyt0617/flexible-jekyll/_posts/2019-11-12-manual_install_k8s_cluster.md

 systemctl status docker
 ```

+## Initialize cluster

-3. Initialize cluster, you can change the network cidr in others netmask
+You can change the network cidr which you want

 ```
 kubeadm init --pod-network-cidr=10.244.0.0/16
 ```

-4. Copy kube config
+## Copy kube config

+Copy default kubeconfig from /etc/kubernetes to $HOME/.kub

 ```
 mkdir -p $HOME/.kub